 tip.
 Bottled water, Tap water or filtered water.

 Children between 1 and 4 years

-Your child has to drink about one liter per day from his first birthday to stay healthy.
+Your child has to drink about one litre per day from his first birthday to stay healthy.
 That's about five glasses a day.
 Until the age of four, your child needs two cups of milk a day to become big and strong.
-In addition, your toddler or toddler only need to drink three glasses of water or other liquid to get the daily recommended liter.
+In addition, your toddler or toddler only needs to drink three glasses of water or other liquid to get the daily recommended litre.
 If your child does not like regular milk, then you can also choose to give him yogurt or curd cheese.
 This is not covered by drinking, so that means two extra cups of water or other moisture.
-For children with cow's milk allergy soy drinks with added calcium and vitamin B12 are a good alternative.
+For children with cow's milk allergy, soy drinks with added calcium and vitamin B12 are a good alternative.

 Children over 4 years

 Infants and all other children weighing more than 20 kilograms must drink as much as adults: between 1.5 and 2 litres of water per day.
 Naturally, it also applies to these children that they are better able to drink water than soft drinks.